Sunrise (Australian TV program)

 Sunrise is an Australian breakfast show program.
-It is broadcast on the Seven Network, and is currently hosted by David Koch and Natalie Barr.
-The program follows Seven Early News, and runs from 5:30 am to 9:00 am.
+It is broadcast on the Seven Network, and as of April 2025 is hosted by Natalie Barr and Matt Shirvington.
+The program follows Sunrise Early News, and runs from 5:30 am to 9:00 am.
 It is followed by The Morning Show.

 History

-The history of Sunrise can be traced back to 14 January 1991 when 11AM news presenter Darren McDonald began presenting an early morning Seven News – Sunrise Edition bulletin prior to hostilities breaking out during the Gulf War.
+The history of Sunrise can be traced back to 14 January 1991 when 11AM news presenter Darren McDonald began presenting an early morning Seven News – Sunrise Edition bulletin, three days prior to the Gulf War's start.

 In 1996, Seven introduced a one-hour weekday bulletin called Sunrise News, later renamed Sunrise.
 Seven recruited Chris Bath from NBN Television to present the bulletin alongside Peter Ford.
 Ford moved to other presenting roles in 1996 and was replaced by finance editor David Koch.
 In 1997, Chris Bath was transferred to Seven's 10.30 pm News and was replaced by Melissa Doyle.
 Sport presenter Nick McArdle and reporter Natalie Barr were regular substitute presenters.
 Seven launched a Sunday edition hosted by Stan Grant, entitled Sunday Sunrise, in 1997.
 Weekday Sunrise was cancelled in 1999, replaced by children's program The Big Breakfast.
 Seven maintained half-hourly news updates during The Big Breakfast and their Sunday bulletin was not affected by the axing.
 Other temporary Sunrise hosts up until this time include Anne Fulwood (who was filling in for Georgie Gardner at the time of the program's end), Leigh Hatcher and Nick McArdle (previously weekend sport presenter, Seven News Sydney).

 During the 2000 Summer Olympics, Andrew Daddo and Johanna Griggs presented Olympic Sunrise from a leased apartment near Lavender Bay, in Sydney which provided the Sydney Harbour Bridge and Sydney Opera House as waterside backdrops.

 On 1 May 2000, the program was replaced by a new version of Sunrise produced by Adam Boland.
 It was hosted by Georgie Gardner and Melbourne sport reporter Mark Beretta.
 It was followed by music video program AMV.

 According to Boland's Brekky Central, in late 2001 producers had created a plan to take on Today on the Nine Network, the leader at breakfast, taking inspiration from Fox America's Fox and Friends.
 Set to debut in March 2002, the multimillion-dollar production would have its own dedicated studio and fronted by Australian Radio personality Andrew Daddo and Lisa Forrest.
 However a month before its launch, the network's board axed the idea and believed money could be better spent.